lilianricaud/patterning-complexity/permaculture_patterning_spand_journal_2015.md

 When a system has too little &quot;living&quot; patterns or too many dead (destructive) ones, self-regulation decreases, entropy/disorder increases and eventually leads to a system collapse.

-From pattern languages to generative sequences
+### From pattern languages to generative sequences

 In his latest work, Alexander refined the theoretical framework behind pattern languages and explained the underlying basis for pattern language efficiency.

-In the Nature of Order

-# 1,2
- he proposes a deep and fascinating theory postulating that what he calls &quot;centers&quot; (the various &quot;parts&quot; or &quot;elements&quot; of a system described by patterns) emerge from the whole via a step-by-step unfolding process that preserves, differentiates and extends the existing structure by the application of fifteen possible transformations.
+In the Nature of Order[^1],[^2] he proposes a deep and fascinating theory postulating that what he calls &quot;centers&quot; (the various &quot;parts&quot; or &quot;elements&quot; of a system described by patterns) emerge from the whole via a step-by-step unfolding process that preserves, differentiates and extends the existing structure by the application of fifteen possible transformations.

 One of the point he makes is that his first pattern language lacked instructions on the order in which to use the patterns to get this unfolding process correct.
 He now focusses on what he calls generative sequences, ordered sequences promoting a generative process.